ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

     </div>
 </div>

+## Upgrading from Ubuntu MATE 16.04 or 17.10

+  * Open the "Software & Updates" from the Control Center.
+  * Select the 3rd Tab called "Updates".
+  * Set the "Notify me of a new Ubuntu version" dropdown menu to "Long-term support versions".
+  * Press <kbd>Alt</kbd>+<kbd>F2</kbd> and type in `update-manager` into the command box.
+  * Update Manager should open up and tell you: New distribution release '18.04' is available.
+  * Click "Upgrade" and follow the on-screen instructions.

+### Get the Ubuntu MATE snaps

+When the upgrade is complete and you're logged in, open a terminal and execute:

+    snap install ubuntu-mate-welcome --classic
+    snap install software-boutique --classic
+    snap install puilsemixer

+The snap packages above are installed when performing a clean install of Ubuntu MATE 18.04, but are not automatically installed when upgrading from an earlier release.

 ## Known Issues

 Here are the known issues.

 ### Ubuntu MATE

-  * Anyone upgrading from Ubuntu MATE 16.04 or newer may need to use MATE Tweak to reset the panel layout to one of the bundled layouts post upgrade.
+  * Anyone upgrading from Ubuntu MATE 16.04 or 17.10 may need to **use MATE Tweak to reset the panel layout to one of the bundled layouts post upgrade**.
     * Migrating panel layouts, particularly those without Indicator support, is hit and miss.
 Mostly miss.

 ### Ubuntu family issues